Progyo/Codetector/README.md

 ## Datasets

 The datasets from various stages of our generation and detection process can be found below.
 Alongside the datasets, we supply hashlists stored in Python Pickle files that can be used to filter them to match distributions that we used in our paper.
-Place all of the hashlist files in the `data` folder in the root directory.
+Place all of the hash list files in the `data` folder in the root directory.
 It is important to note that the individual datasets themselves are not part of the framework.
 They can be located outside in the `dataset` folder in the root directory.
 Feel free to add your own implementations in this folder (see [Custom Dataset](#custom-dataset)).

 ### Source